Altinn/altinn-studio-docs/content/development/handbook/front-end/styling/_index.md

 #### Exception

-There will be examples where "Styled Components" is hard to configure using some of Material-UI's components where "Props" with styling needs to be passed down to sub-components.
+There will be examples where "Styled Components" are hard to configure using some of Material-UI's components where "Props" with styling needs to be passed down to sub-components.
 Then the regular CreateStyles method from Material-UI needs to be leveraged and can be used in a combination with Styled Components.

 *Styled object example*